Microsoft SQL Dynamic Secrets

 Dynamic Secret Setup

-In the CLI, create a base secret containing the credentials of the MSSQL account that will be responsible for creating new accounts on a given server.
-You must mark the secret as a MSSQL root secret by including type with a value of mssql.
+Creating a Base Secret: in the CLI, create a base secret containing the credentials of the MSSQL account that will be responsible for creating new accounts on a given server.
+You must mark the secret as an MSSQL root secret by including the type options with a value of mssql.
 All fields in the data object are required.

 Port is an integer and does not require quotations.